-Finally, we choose $\alpha = 1.1$.
+Finally we choose $\alpha=1.1$.
 In this case, the solution of the unconstrained Gauss variational problem is nearly equally distributed over the whole torus, cf. Figure 5.6.
-In particular, the nonnegativity constraint never becomes active since the minimum of the charges is about 0.77.
+In particular, the non-negativity constraint never becomes active since the minimum of the charges is about 0.77.
 Since also the maximum of the density is about 0.88 and thus less than 1, the solution of the unconstrained and constrained Gauss variational problem coincide.
-Again, our results validate theoretical findings.
-For α near 1, one would expect to have an (almost) uniform distribution according to the surface area measure (c.f. the Poppy-Seed Bagel Theorem), see e.g. [19, 20].